-(1) Represents \$0.155 per share per month for January through September 2013 and \$0.17 per share per month for October through December 2013
+(1) Represents \$0.17 per share per month for the twelve months ended December 31, 2014.

-(2) Represents \$0.145 per share per month for January through July of 2012 and \$0.155 per share per month for August through December of 2012.
+(2) Represents \$0.155 per share per month for January through September 2013 and \$0.17 per share per month for October through December 2013.

-In January 2014, we declared a monthly cash dividend of \$0.17 per share on our common stock for the months of January, February and March 2014 payable on January 31, February 28 and March 31, 2014, respectively, to stockholders of record on January 23, February 20 and March 21, 2014, respectively.
+In January 2015, we declared a monthly cash dividend of \$0.17 per share on our common stock for the months of January, February and March 2015 payable on January 30, February 27 and March 31, 2015, respectively, to stockholders of record on January 22, February 19 and March 23, 2015, respectively.

 Accumulated Other Comprehensive Income.
 During the years we had investments in Real Estate Mortgage Investment Conduit (or REMIC) Certificates, we retained the non-investment grade certificates issued in the securitizations.
 During 2005, a loan was paid off in the last remaining REMIC pool which caused the last third party REMIC Certificate holders entitled to any principal payments to be paid off in full.
-After this transaction, we became the sole holder of the remaining REMIC Certificates and are therefore entitled to the entire principal outstanding of the loan pool underlying the remaining REMIC Certificates.
+After this transaction, we became the sole holder of the remaining REMIC Certificates and were therefore entitled to the entire principal outstanding of the loan pool underlying the remaining REMIC Certificates.
 Under the FASB accounting guidance relating to accounting for changes that result in a transferor regaining control of financial assets sold, a Special Purpose Entity (or SPE) may become non-qualified or tainted which generally results in the "repurchase" by the transferor of all the assets sold to and still held by the SPE.
 Since we were the sole REMIC Certificate holder entitled to principal from the underlying loan pool, we had all the risks and were entitled to all the rewards from the underlying loan pool.
 As required by the accounting guidance, the repurchase for the transferred assets was accounted for at fair value.
 The accumulated other comprehensive income balance represents the fair market value adjustment offset by any previously adjusted impairment charge which is amortized to increase interest income over the remaining life of the loans that we repurchased from the REMIC pool.
-At December 31, 2013 and 2012, other equity consisted of \$117,000 and \$152,000, respectively, of accumulated other comprehensive income.
+At December 31, 2014 and 2013, accumulated other comprehensive income was \$82,000 and \$117,000, respectively.